 Each student may enroll in only one academic, credit-bearing course; each instructor teaches only one course.
-Students may study at the College or away from campus, independently or as participants in a course, in their major fields or in disciplines they have never studied before.
-The winter term curriculum consists of a variety of courses, both interdepartmental and departmental, at various levels, from beginning to advanced.
-A student also has the opportunity to undertake a winter internship instead of formal study.
+Students may study independently or as participants in a course, in their major fields or in disciplines they have never studied before.
+The winter term curriculum consists of a variety of courses, both interdepartmental and departmental, at various levels, from beginner to advanced.
+Some students also have the opportunity to undertake a winter internship instead of formal study.

 Normally, a department may require its students to take no more than one of its winter term courses, in addition to winter term senior work, during four years.
 Students are urged to take winter term courses in substantially different areas in their first two years.
-A minimum of two and a maximum of four winter term courses will count toward the graduation requirement of 36 credits.
+A minimum of two Winter Term credits are required.
+A maximum of four winter term and a maximum of three summer study credits may count toward the graduation requirement of 36 credits.

-All courses meet a minimum of eight contact hours per week, and many courses require additional hours.
-This winter term will begin on Monday, January 6, 2014.
+In a typical winter term, all courses meet a minimum of eight contact hours per week, and many courses require additional hours.
+In winter term 2023, the balance of class meeting time to outside-of-class engaged time will vary from course to course.
+This winter term will begin on Thursday, January 5.
 Due to the brevity of the term, it is imperative that each student attend the first class and all classes.
-A student who misses the first class of winter term must have an excuse from their Commons Dean.
+Students who miss the first class of winter term must have an excuse from their Student Life Dean.

 All winter term course work must be completed by the end of the winter session.
-Grades of Incomplete will be submitted according to existing procedures, and such work must be satisfactorily completed by the end of the following spring semester.
+Grades of Incomplete will be submitted according to existing procedures in consultation with the Student Life Dean, and such work must be satisfactorily completed by the end of the following spring semester.

 Students who receive grades of D or F in winter term courses or independent projects are placed on probation.
 Students who receive an F may need to make up the course credit, but not necessarily during a winter term.